christian-fi/sharee-service-pwa/README.md

 ```bash
 ionic serve
 ```
+important: say No ... to updating CLI
-say Y ... to creating node modules
+--> we have to use ionic CLI older version, do not update say Y ... to creating node modules

 this command builds the PWA in directory 'www' and automatically opens it in your local Browser